o3bvv/verboselib/README.rst

   N_("user online", "users online", get_users_online)

-This looks pretty simple, but that is not the end of story.
+This looks pretty simple, but that is not the end of the story.

-Different languages can have different number of plural forms and each form can have own calculation rules.
+Different languages can have different number of plural forms and each form can have their own calculation rules.

 So, in order to make plural forms actually work, each ``.po`` file must include a ``Plural-Forms`` metadata in its header.